shapeblue/hackerbook/cloudstack/hack/service.md

 2. Add APIs from previous exercise, build and run the management server and verify that you're able to call those APIs using `cmk`.

+3. Define a Coffee resource interface and handlers for the APIs in the service class.

 Challenge: Attempt to find and fix service layer issue(s) from: https://github.com/apache/cloudstack/issues?q=is%3Aissue+is%3Aopen+label%3Abug